The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Baltimore, MD

 English

-Zhaoming Chen is a Neurologist in Baltimore, Maryland.
+Zhaoming Chen is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Chen is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Generalized Tonic-Clonic Seizure, Seizures, Periodic Limb Movement Disorder, and Peripheral Neuropathy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Generalized Tonic-Clonic Seizure, Seizures, Periodic Limb Movement Disorder, and Peripheral Neuropathy.

 Experienced in Opsoclonus-Myoclonus Syndrome